sst/guide/_chapters/deploying-through-seed.md

 $ git push
 ```

 Now if you head into the **prod** stage in Seed, you should see a build in progress.
-Now to see the build logs, you can click the **v1** link.
+To check out the build logs, you can click the **v1** link.

 ![Seed prod build in progress](/assets/part2/seed-prod-build-in-progress.png)